Capital World Group

 Sustainable production practices

 Vietnamese manufacturers have stepped up eco-friendly production to meet strict global standards.
 Many factories now hold international certifications like OEKO-TEX®, GOTS, Global Recycled Standard (GRS), and Fair Trade.
+For more information on the standard certifications, check out this guide of how to achieve BSCI, WRAP and GOTS certifications.

 These labels assure buyers of safe materials, ethical labor, and low environmental impact.
 In effect, Vietnam is building a pool of sustainable textile suppliers that appeal to brands with strong corporate social responsibility policies.
 This compliance with green standards strengthens Vietnam’s appeal as a responsible sourcing destination.